tugend/github.tugend.io/pages/_posts/2021-12-28-openapi-3-exampled-api.md

 }
 ```

-The resulting API looks like this
 ![Auction API](/assets/open-api/part-3-exampled-api/auction-api-top-view.png "Auction API")
 *Auction API*

 ![Exampled request](/assets/open-api/part-3-exampled-api/auction-api-exampled-request.png "Exampled request")
 *Exampled request*

-### Support namespaced models for OpenAPI
+### Support namespaced model output for OpenAPI

 Since I opted for a namespaced vertical sliced implementation of my controller,
 it fell naturally to also allow duplicate model names, i.e. `Response` and
 `Request` for the top most types per endpoint.
 I really like to preserve the
 freedom of naming here, because I often see some weird naming decisions and very
-loooong names otherwise, which otherwise becomes necessary to avoid name
+long names to avoid name clashes otherwise.
+In my opinion this is simple,
-clashes.
-In my opinion this is simple, nice and easier to work with.
+nice and easier to work with.

-It requires us to use namespaces in our OpenApi output too.
-It's just a
+To allow duplicate names, we can use 'pseudo' namespacing in our OpenApi output.
-one-liner, easy peasy.
-In this case, I even truncated the namespace a bit to
+It's just a one-liner, easy peasy.
+In this case and at my own peril, I even
-avoid it being longer than necessary.
+truncated the namespace a bit to avoid it being longer than necessary.

 ```csharp
 services.AddSwaggerGen(c =>